 Locomizer have created a data set to support clients from different industries with the understanding of the distribution of the general public within cities/city centres/suburbs in the UK up until the 21st March.
 They followed several audience groups (city centre workers, suburban residents, etc), which may be of interest to industry and policy makers.

-Our next Virtual Connection Café takes place 13th May, I look forward to seeing you online, you can register here.
+Our next Virtual Connection Café takes place 13th May, I look forward to seeing you online.